Systemcluster/ecs_bench_suite/readme.md

 A suite of benchmarks designed to test and compare Rust ECS library performance across a variety of challenging circumstances.

-The full benchmark report is available [here](https://systemcluster.me/ecs_bench_suite/target/criterion/report/index.html).
+The full benchmark report is available [here](https://systemcluster.me/ecs_bench_suite/target/criterion/report/index.html) (generated on a AMD Ryzen 9 5950X).

 ## The Benchmarks